-Citizens observing illicit discharge during normal office hours should contact Dan Wagner, Public Works Superintendent, at the Township immediately at (717) 939-9377.
+Citizens observing illicit discharge during normal office hours should contact Lester Lanman, Public Works Superintendent, at the Township immediately at (717) 939-9377.
 Observances after hours should be reported immediately by phoning

 “What is Stormwater?”
 The video explains problems that can result from urban stormwater runoff and gives and brief overview of some common BMPs (rain gardens, rain barrels)

 “Habits to Help” is a list of things homeowners can do to improve stormwater quality.

 Please see plan and submission requirements checklist on the planning/zoning section.